Costs Associated With Weight Loss Surgery

 Is there a gap or program fee and what does it cover?

-Yes there is a program fee and it covers the surgeon, anaesthetist and assistant costs for surgery and post operative follow up.
+Yes, there is a gap/program fee and it covers the surgeon, assistant and post operative follow up.

 Will I be charged gap fees by the anaesthetist and or assistant?